neuroscout/pyNS/docs/source/index.rst

 **pyNS** enables advanced used cases not supported by the `neuroscout.org <https://neuroscout.org>`_` web-based analysis builder, such as batch-creation of analyses, or meta-analytic applications.

+**pyNS** mirrors the official Neuroscout API with a Pythonic interface.
+Note that the best reference for the API is the official `API docs <https://neuroscout.org/api>`.

-See the :doc:`usage` section for further information, including :ref:`installation` of pyNS.
+See the :doc:`usage` section to get started, including :ref:`installation` of pyNS.

 .. note::